Rulings in Facebook, Apple antitrust cases show how tough it is to define a monopoly in the age of Big Tech

 Judge orders Apple to change its App Store practices in long-awaited decision in antitrust trial with Fortnite maker Epic Games

 The pair of decisions in two of the most high-profile cases brought against the industry in decades show that while increasingly popular rhetoric asserts that Silicon Valley giants wield monopoly power, the U.S. court system and legal precedent doesn’t agree.
-That disconnect could constrain the growing movement
+That disconnect could constrain the growing movement to break the companies up.

 “Case law is just stacked in favor of the defendants,” said Sam Weinstein, an associate professor at Benjamin N. Cardozo School of Law and a former attorney in the antitrust division of the Justice Department.
 “It’s especially difficult in the tech area because tech companies are able to argue that competition is just a click away.”